 - A student mentoring project, assigned in January, to cover the span of the fellowship.

-- A one-week program in June that includes instruction, coaching, and presentation of team assignment
+- A one-week program in May or June that includes instruction, coaching, and presentation of team assignment